YJPL/storyboarding/01 Origins of storyboarding.md

 **Bong Joon-ho** storyboarded his entire *Parasite* movie (the storyboard is available as a graphic novel).

-Storyboards are now an essential part of the creative process in filmmaking.
+Storyboards are now often an essential part of the creative process in filmmaking.